CapitanMurasa/PerfectAudioWorks/README.md

 3. ~~**Playing through mpg123 would result in white noise**~~ ✅ Fixed: sample format conversion from int16 to float32 is now handled correctly.

-### For more issues with this program look up to Issues tab in this repo.
+### For more issues with this program look to Issues tab in this repo.

 ---